dani-f/SR2_News_Mining/analysis.md

 ![](analysis_files/figure-gfm/articles%20by%20day%20of%20week-1.png)<!-- -->

 When focusing on the narrators, it is interesting to note how the SR webpage content managers do not know the names of their colleagues.
-See how many different spellings appear here.
+Or what is the reasons of that many different spellings of the same name?

 ``` r
 # Distinct authors/narrators